AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

   formula in `EPISTEMIC-DEBT-SCORE.md`
 - FSVE ScoreTensor — the system's certainty score across all 11 epistemic axes
 - Sovereign Audit Badge — licensed use of the Sovereign tier badge for 12 months
-- Listing in AION-Registry at Sovereign tier (public)
+- Listing in AION‑Registry at Sovereign tier (public)

 **What it does not cover:**
 Consulting, implementation support, or developer access.
 The audit assesses what was built.
 Findings are delivered in writing.
 The client decides how to remediate.
-A re-audit after remediation is a separate engagement.
+A re‑audit after remediation is a separate engagement.

 **How to engage:**
 File a `10-audit-request.yml` issue marked Tier 5.
 Include organization name, AI system deployment scope, and Stripe transaction code.
-Architect-led intake — Monday and Tuesday only.
+Architect‑led intake — Monday and Tuesday only.
 Submissions filed on other days are not processed that week.
 The Architect confirms scope and opens the assessment window within three business days.
-Fourteen-day assessment window once confirmed.
+Fourteen‑day assessment window once confirmed.

 ---